MicrosoftDocs/sql-docs/docs/advanced-analytics/python/unattended-installs-of-sql-server-python-services.md

 ---
 # Unattended Installs of Python Machine Learning Services (In-Database)

-This topic describes how to use the command-line arguments in SQL Server vNext setup to install the SQL Server database engine with Machine Learning Services and Python, using quiet mode.
+This topic describes how to use the command-line arguments in SQL Server 2017 setup to install the SQL Server database engine with Machine Learning Services and Python, using quiet mode.

 > [!NOTE]
 > Don't forget to include the command-line arguments for the licensing agreements, one for Python and one for SQL Server.